 Volunteers & Internships

-The Snohomish Health District welcomes community involvement in public health issues, advocacy, and activities.
+The Snohomish County Health Department welcomes community involvement in public health issues, advocacy, and activities.
 Public health emergency volunteers are organized through our Medical Reserve Corps.

 In order to provide proper supervision and the best experience for volunteers and interns, opportunities may be limited based on our staff resources and project-related tasks.